Skip to main content

 When I graduate, what will it say on my certificate, diploma or degree?

-If you're graduating in 2025, your qualification would likely have co-branding with Te Pūkenga and/or New Zealand Institute of Technology and the name of the institution with which you began your learning journey.
+If you're graduating in 2026, your qualification would likely have co-branding with New Zealand Institute of Skills and Technology and the name of the institution with which you began your learning journey.

 All qualifications will be valid and recognised by employers.